cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Because open-source technology is the future way of communication between projects, users and developers.
 Open-source doesn't stop at referencing to technological progress.
 Open-source is a new way to collaborate.
 It allows people to freely change, commit to and modify ideas.
 And as a result, help progress and innovation at a higher temp and in a more secure manner.

 ### Have you even tested this?
 Yes, we have.
-There have been numerous private and public tesnets.
+There have been numerous private and public testnets.
 In fact, as of now, we are still testing and improving the protocol.

 ### Does it work?
 Yes.
 It works exactly as described in our documentation.